Igalia/wpewebkit.org/about/faq.md

 If you use [WPEBackend-fdo][fdo-backend], it internally uses the Wayland *protocol* (via `libwayland`) to pass rendered frames from the `WPEWebProcess` program to the application that embeds the web view—that we call “the UI process”.
+As this is an implementation detail of the backend, the fact that Wayland is used as IPC protocol does not need to be known by the application.
-In this scenario, a *compositor* may be required or not depending on how the UI process displays the web content.
+A *compositor* may be required or not depending on how the UI process displays the web content.

 For example, [Cog][cog-github] can act as a Wayland *client* using its <abbr title="FreeDesktop.Org">FDO</abbr> platform plug-in, and in that case a